Bristol University student given 18 month ban after drink driving at Newtown McDonald’s

 Defendant Owain Jones has told Magistrate Stephen Pembroke his client is “deeply remorseful.”

-He said his client “is a young man with previous good character and he is ashamed of his actions and takes full responsibility.
+He said his client “is a young man with previous good character and he is ashamed of his actions and takes full responsibility.”

-“You will be concerned by the flat tyres but there had been no accident prior to this incident.
+Defendant Jones relayed his client is studying business at the University of Bristol, as well as having a zero-hours contract agency, so a driving ban would greatly hinder both his studies and employment: “You will be concerned by the flat tyres but there had been no accident prior to this incident.

 “He is studying business at Bristol University and there are great expenses with that.